 Despite the challenges, some continue to fight for human rights in Saudi Arabia.
 Activists like Manal al-Sharif and Waleed Abu al-Khair have risked their lives to shine a light on the abuses in their country.
 They represent just a tiny fraction of the brave individuals working to bring about change in Saudi Arabia, and their efforts should be celebrated.

-Human Rights Violations in the USA
+Human Rights Abuses in the USA

 The United States has been known to commit human rights violations.
 For example, the US has been known to detain people without trial, use torture, and engage in targeted killings.
 The US has also been known to support dictatorships and authoritarian regimes.